osrf/gazebo_design/undo/undo.md

         // Optional: check after a while to see if succeeded };

-      /// \brief Model which was moved.
+      /// \brief Name of model which was moved.
-      private: physics::VisualPtr _model;
+      private: std::string modelName;

-      /// \brief Pose which the model has before being moved.
+      /// \brief Pose which the model had before being moved.
       private: ignition::math::Pose3d startPose;

       /// \brief Pose which the user has moved the model to.
       private: ignition::math::Pose3d endPose;
     };

-### User commands manager
+### User command manager

 The lists of commands will be handled by class `gui::UserCmdManager`.
 When the manager receives a new command, it creates a `UserCmd` object and